Feodosia: WWII and Holocaust

 The city was occupied by the forces of Nazi Germany during World War II, sustaining significant damage in the process.
 The Jewish population numbering 3,248 before the German occupation was murdered by SD-Einsatzgruppe D between November 16 and December 15, 1941.
 A witness interviewed by the Soviet Extraordinary Commission in 1944 and quoted on the website of the French organization Yahad-In Unum described how the Jews were rounded-up in the city: [A]ll the Jews were gathered.
 The Germans told them they would be displaced somewhere in Ukraine.
 On December 4, 1941, in the morning, all the Jews, including my father, my mother and my sister were taken to an anti-tank trench where they were executed by German shooters.
 1,500-1,700 people were shot that day.
 A monument commemorating the Holocaust victims is situated at the crossroads of Kerchensky and Symferopolsky highways.
-On Passover eve, April 7, 2012, unknown persons desecrated, for the sixth time, the monument, allegedly as an anti-Semitic act.
+On Passover eve, 7 April 2012, unknown persons desecrated the monument for the sixth time in what was allegedly an anti-Semitic act.

 All native Tatar inhabitants were arrested by Soviet forces as several thousand Tatars had fought side-by-side with the Nazis against Soviet forces and had participated in the Jewish genocide.
 Following Stalin's orders, all Tatars were sent to Kazakhstan, Uzbekistan and other Central Asian republics of the USSR.

+Ukraine

+Russian occupation

+During the Russian invasion of Ukraine, the Russian warship Novocherkassk, a landing ship likely used to transport drones, was hit in the early morning hours of 26 December 2023 in the harbour of Feodosia.
+There was a large fire and explosion.
+Russia reported that two missiles that were fired from Sukhoi Su-24 jets were shot down.

+On 6 October 2025 Feodosia's marine oil depot was attacked by drones causing a fire that burned for two days.

 Geography

 Climate

-The climate is warm and dry and could be described as humid subtropical, but not as Mediterranean, because the drying summer trend is not pronounced enough.
+Feodosia has a humid subtropical climate (Köppen Cfa), narrowly missing the boundary of a Mediterranean climate (Köppen Csa), with hot summer months drier than cool mild winter months but not enough to qualify as Mediterranean.